Tonny-Ayoub/simple-calculator/README.md

 # simple calculator
- is the simple python calculator you can make
+ is the simple python GUI calculator you can make import tkinter